Rolling (metalworking): Cold rolling

 Cold rolling occurs with the metal below its recrystallization temperature (usually at room temperature), which increases the strength via strain hardening up to 20%.
 It also improves the surface finish and holds tighter tolerances.
 Commonly cold-rolled products include sheets, strips, bars, and rods; these products are usually smaller than the same products that are hot rolled.
 Because of the smaller size of the workpieces and their greater strength, as compared to hot rolled stock, four-high or cluster mills are used.
 Cold rolling cannot reduce the thickness of a workpiece as much as hot rolling in a single pass.

 Cold-rolled sheets and strips come in various conditions: full-hard, half-hard, quarter-hard, and skin-rolled.
 Full-hard rolling reduces the thickness by 50%, while the others involve less of a reduction.
 Cold rolled steel is then annealed to induce ductility in the cold rolled steel which is simply known as a Cold Rolled and Close Annealed.
 Skin-rolling, also known as a skin-pass, involves the least amount of reduction: 0.5–1%.
 It is used to produce a smooth surface, a uniform thickness, and reduce the yield point phenomenon (by preventing Lüders bands from forming in later processing).
 It locks dislocations at the surface and thereby reduces the possibility of formation of Lüders bands.
 To avoid the formation of Lüders bands it is necessary to create substantial density of unpinned dislocations in ferrite matrix.
 It is also used to break up the spangles in galvanized steel.
 Skin-rolled stock is usually used in subsequent cold-working processes where good ductility is required.

 Other shapes can be cold-rolled if the cross-section is relatively uniform and the transverse dimension is relatively small.
 Cold rolling shapes requires a series of shaping operations, usually along the lines of sizing, breakdown, roughing, semi-roughing, semi-finishing, and finishing.

 If processed by a blacksmith, the smoother, more consistent, and lower levels of carbon encapsulated in the steel makes it easier to process, but at the cost of being more expensive.

-Typical uses for cold-rolled steel include metal furniture, desks, filing cabinets, tables, chairs, motorcycle exhaust pipes, computer cabinets and hardware, home appliances and components, shelving, lighting fixtures, hinges, tubing, steel drums, lawn mowers, electronic cabinetry, water heaters, metal containers, fan blades, frying pans, wall and ceiling mount kits, and a variety of construction-related products.